 Donna Lennard grew up in Bedford, and completed a Masters degree at the Guildhall School of Music & Drama with Distinction in 2012.
 She participated in ENO’s Opera Works 2012/13, and has since established herself as a versatile, passionate and multi-skilled performer, particularly within contemporary music.

 In concert, Donna has performed Judith Weir’s Natural History with the Kensington Symphony Orchestra at St John’s Smith Square, Barber's Knoxville:Summer of 1915 with Bushey Symphony Orchestra, as a soloist in Jocelyn Pook’s Anxiety Fanfare and Variations for Voice for Tête à Tête, and performed excerpts from Edward Loder’s opera Raymond and Agnes with the Bath Philharmonia at the Bath Assembly Rooms.
-Her oratorio experience includes Beethoven's 9th Symphony for Chester Music Society in Chester Cathedral, Exsultate, Jubilate (Mozart) and Petite Messe Solennelle (Rossini) with Skipton Camerata, Messiah (Handel) for the Bradford Festival Choral Society, and the Verdi Requiem, Elijah (Mendelssohn), Dona nobis pacem (Vaughan Williams) for the Chester Bach Singers.
+Her oratorio experience includes Beethoven's 9th Symphony for Chester Music Society in Chester Cathedral, Exsultate, Jubilate (Mozart) and Petite Messe Solennelle (Rossini) with Skipton Camerata, Messiah (Handel) for the Bradford Festival Choral Society, and the Verdi Requiem, Elijah (Mendelssohn), Dona nobis pacem (Vaughan Williams) and In Praise of Mary (Bush) for the Chester Bach Singers.